 Sourdough is published in the U.S. by MCD, a new division of FSG that I’m tremendously proud to be part of.
 The book’s cover, with its shining alien batard, was designed by Rodrigo Corral, the best in the business.

 Here’s where I’ll be talking about the book and signing copies and also thwacking them with my special stamp manufactured by Rubber Stamps Unlimited, Inc., of Plymouth, Michigan.
 (You’ll see.)
+(Nothing is natural.)